iphyokafor/30DaysOfSolidity/README.md

 #

 ## [DAY 23](https://github.com/iphyokafor/30DaysOfSolidity/blob/main/day23.sol)
-### Task: Define an array structure (struct).
+### Task: Define an array of structure (struct).
 Write setter and getter function use cases for it.

 - [ ] Create "Book type" dynamic array.
 This "Book type" array will contain different types of Book.